samir-yagublu/chatiram_back/README.md

 npm start

 Runs the app in the development mode.
-You can modify
-Open http://localhost:8800 to view it in your browser.
+You can open http://localhost:8800 to view it in your browser.